abari212/covid-19/README.md

 # Covid-19

-Tracking to curb the virus spread
+Tracking and modeling to help curb the covid-19 virus spread.

-This repository contains both codes and data (as a study case) to help to track and eventually help to curb the spread of covid-19, in consultation with people from the domain.
+This repository contains both codes and data (as a study case) to track? model and collaborate to help curb the spread of covid-19, in consultation with people from the domain.

 Tracking is another effective measure to curb the spread of covid-19, in addition to physical distancing.
-This is a simple animation that I have been working using R, of which this script is available.
 This script can be used at a much more granular scale, such as a municipality/city. https://www.linkedin.com/posts/abdallah-bari-2a788b14_covid19-patterns-physicaldistancing-activity-6652257884052742144-7_Tv